 PUM & SAMPLE DATA

-The Product User Manuals (PUM) and Sample Data Files are being updated based on a new release of the processing software and will be available for download by mid-February 2017.
+The Product User Manuals (PUM) and Sample Data Files are being updated based on a new release of the processing software and will be available for download by mid-May 2017.

 After launch, preliminary product results will be provided during the Commissioning Phase and the Operational Phase.